National identity card (Sri Lanka)

-The National Identity Card (abbreviation: NIC) is the identity document in use in Sri Lanka.
+The National Identity Card (NIC) is the identity document in use in Sri Lanka.
 It is compulsory for all Sri Lankan citizens who are fifteen years of age and older to have their NICs.
 NICs are issued by the Department for Registration of Persons.
-The Registration of Persons Act No.32 of 1968 as amended by Act Nos 28 and 37 of 1971 and Act No.11 of 1981 legislates the issuance and usage of NICs.

 History

 The original intention was to issue a book form identity card very much like the driving license of the 1970s because of the need to accommodate the 2"x2" size photos which were the norm at the time.
 This resulted in limited use of the ID.
 For example, fishermen could not use it as the book would get wet.
 It was necessary to make it easy to carry and waterproof while standing up to rough handling.

 T. B. Ekanayake, the first Commissioner of Registration of Persons, contacted Dr. D. B. Nihalsingha, the Director of the Government Film Unit, and handed over the responsibility for the design of an easy to carry the card.
 Gaspe Ratnayake, the artist of the GFU, designed the card, which is the same design even today.
 For the first time 35mm still film was proposed by Dr. Nihalsingha and the aid of the GDR was sought.
-The GDR donated 5000 35mm Practika cameras along with 400-foot rolls of 35mm cine film and spare cassettes to load the film.
+The GDR donated 5000 35mm Praktica cameras along with 400-foot rolls of 35mm cine film and spare cassettes to load the film.
 These were issued to studios around the country with instructions as to how to pose the photo.
 35mm still photography became the norm with this step and the 2"x2" Rolleiflex photos receded.
+In February 1972, Ekanayake stated that all legal citizens will be issued identity cards.

 It is compulsory for a bearer to hold the card at all times (apart from the NIC, a driving license, Sri Lankan passport or temporary identification document can be used) and show the cards to police officers conducting regular screening while on patrol, checkpoints for instance.
 The police may detain suspicious individuals who fail to show any form of legal identification until relevant identification can be produced in person or by proxy.
 The NIC is also a required document for some government procedures, for commercial transactions such as the opening of a bank account, and for entry to high-security government or private premises by surrendering or exchanging for an entry pass.
 Failure to produce the card may result in denied access to these premises or denial of goods and services.
 Most notably it is required to apply for a passport (over 16), driving license (over 18) and to vote (over 18).